seagle0128/doom-modeline/README.md

 ;; Please refer to https://github.com/bbatsov/projectile/issues/657.
 (setq doom-modeline-buffer-file-name-style 'auto)

-;; Whether display icons in mode-line.
+;; Whether display icons in the mode-line.
 Respects `all-the-icons-color-icons'.
 ;; While using the server mode in GUI, should set the value explicitly.
 (setq doom-modeline-icon (display-graphic-p))